flowerinthenight/pretty/README.md

 ## Overview

 `pretty` is a simple wrapper tool that prettifies a process's stdout/stderr's JSON output line by line.
-If output line is not a valid JSON, it will just print the line as is.
+If output line is not a valid JSON, or does not contain a valid JSON, it will just print the line as is.
 It also works in "follow" mode, such as `tail -f ...` or `kubectl logs -f ...`.

 It also works with https://github.com/wercker/stern (which I use a lot), that is, the JSON log has a text prefix (pod name in `stern`'s case).
 It will print the text prefix first, then append the prettified JSON.